 This process will enable ‘advice’ to be provided in relation to the suitability of the product to meet with your needs.
 The fee for this service and process is 1.5% (subject to a minimum fee of £300) for focused advice – which is focused and narrowed to the suitability of the structured product you want to purchase.

-The Tempo FTSE 100 FDEW Long Kick-Out Plan: February 2020 (Option 3) is a maximum 10-year term product linked to the UK stock market, which offers three options, all of which are designed to generate a fixed level of return on one of the kick-out anniversary dates from the 3rd year.
+The Tempo FTSE 100 FDEW Long Kick-Out Plan: September 2020 (Option 3) is a maximum 10-year term product linked to the to the FTSE 100 FDEW, which offers three options, all of which are designed to generate a fixed level of return on one of the kick-out anniversary dates from the 3rd year.

-If the closing level of the FTSE 100 FDEW is below the level needed on all of the kick‑out anniversary dates (including the end date), repaying the money invested at maturity will depend on the closing level of the FTSE 100 FDEW on the end date.
+For all of the options, if the FTSE 100 FDEW is below the level needed on all of the kick-out anniversary dates and the end date, no return will be generated.
+In addition, repaying the money invested will depend on the level of the FTSE 100 FDEW on the end date:

 All investments carry risk.
 It is identifying those risks, understanding how they may affect an investment and assessing whether an investment is suitable for your circumstances that is important.